 - Seasonal submissions or location submissions (ie. Some publications are published four times per year and only accept submissions at certain times for upcoming seasons.
 Or, some submissions are location-specific and only accept images from that area.)

 Don’t submit identical work.
-Once again, check the submission requirements before submitting to multiple publications.
+Check the submission requirements before submitting to multiple publications.
 If they don’t specify whether they allow multiple simultaneous submissions, err on the side of caution and don’t submit identical galleries.
 Publications don’t always give a proper heads up before they publish your work.
 Submitting the same work to competing publications may lead to duplicate work being published, and this can possibly result in being blacklisted from those publications.
 Most publications have rules about this, so take them seriously.

 Put yourself in the editor’s shoes.
 It’s important to have a good grasp of what they have recently published, what STYLE of submission they are looking for, and what is seasonally relevant.
 If you are submitting to a wedding publication that is notorious for its light and airy styles and they just published a light and airy barn wedding, don’t submit another light and airy barn wedding.
 Try submitting another type of light and airy wedding in a different, equally-enticing location.
 Also, look through the previous year of their publications and then try to send them something new and fresh.
 Remember, many photography publications are bombarded with submissions, so submit with the intention of catching their attention and adding value to their publication.